Manlililok2162/wobbly-buffed/Writerside/topics/Game-Design.md

 You have learned the following:

-* First consider the game type.
+1. Consider the **game type**.
-* Consider the intended player experience, which is central to the design process.
+2. Consider the intended **player experience**, which is central to the design process.
-* Define the goals of your game via objectives and sub-objectives.
+3. Define the **goals** of your game via objectives and sub-objectives.
-* Illustrate the objectives through your game's storyline.
+4. Make the **storyline** that illustrates your game's objectives.
-* Consider the intended game platform.
+5. Consider the intended **platform**.
-* Consider player controls vis-à-vis the chosen platform.
+6. Consider **player controls** vis-à-vis the chosen platform.

 ### Challenge

 ![A screenshot of Untitled Goose Game](https://static-assets.codecademy.com/Courses/intro-to-game-dev/design/review/goose.png)

-The popular Untitled Goose Game requires completing tasks while avoiding most people.
+The popular _Untitled Goose Game_ requires completing tasks while avoiding most people.

 Do you think the developers started this idea by wanting an adventure game starring a goose, wanting to control a goose, or wanting to build an adventure game?